ElTruquini/Compression-Algo-Python/README.md

 # Compression-Algo-Python

-The	sum	total	of	this	semester’s	assignments	will	be	code	for	a	lossless	data compressor.
+The	project	will	be	code	for	a	lossless	data compressor.
 The	complete	data	compressor	will	combine	three	distinct	processing original phases.
 This	assignment	tackles	the	first	phase.
 In	a	nutshell,	data	compression	algorithms	attempt	to	exploit	data	redundancy